-TCDRS' diversified investment portfolio increased in total assets from \$33.7 billion to \$37.0 billion.
-The one-year total fund return was 10.5%, after fees, which was below the Board's Total Fund Policy Benchmark return of 12.4%.
-Over 10 years, the fund's 7.9% return exceeded the Board's Total Fund Policy Benchmark return of 7.1%.
-At the asset class level, TCDRS' passively-managed US equities portfolio returned 20.1% for the year.
-TCDRS' balance of active and passive developed international managers resulted in an 8.5% return, exceeding the benchmark return while the active global equity portfolio returned 31.3% vs. 15.9% for the benchmark.
-Emerging market equities had a 22.5% return compared to the benchmark of 18.3% with the outperformance due to active management.
-The active REIT portfolio's return of -1.9% exceeded the benchmark's -6.4% return while the MLP portfolio returned -25.1% compared to the benchmark's -28.7% return.
-The active core fixed income portfolio returned 9.8% relative to 7.5% for the benchmark and the hedge fund portfolio returned 10.6% compared to its benchmark return of 10.9%.
-The strategic credit asset class return of 0.9% trailed the benchmark's 5.6% return as this portfolio is more event-oriented and suffered losses during the March drawdown.
-The private equity program returned 27.4%, distressed debt returned 8.1%, direct lending returned 7.1% and the real estate program returned 0.1% for the year.
-Having exposure to cash during the market rebound and the underperformance of several asset classes led to the fund performing below the benchmark.
+TCDRS' diversified investment portfolio increased in total assets from \$37.0 billion to \$44.8 billion.
+The one-year total fund return was 22.0%, after fees, which was above the Board's Total Fund Policy Benchmark return of 17.2%.
+Over 10 years, the fund's 10.2% return exceeds the Board's Total Fund Policy Benchmark return of 8.9%.
+At the asset class level, TCDRS' passively managed US equities portfolio returned 25.8% for the year.
+TCDRS' balance of active and passive developed international managers resulted in an 11.4% return, below the benchmark return while the active global equity portfolio returned 12.1% vs. 21.8% for the benchmark as the style rotation from growth to value impacted a portion of the portfolio.
+Emerging market equities had a -3.3% return compared to the benchmark of -2.5%.
+The active REIT portfolio's return of 39.1% exceeded the benchmark's 38.0% return while the MLP portfolio returned 41.4% compared to the benchmark's 40.2% return.
+The active core fixed income portfolio returned -1.4% relative to -1.5% for the benchmark and the hedge fund portfolio returned 8.0% compared to its benchmark return of 6.2%.
+The strategic credit asset class return of 16.0% exceeded the benchmark's 5.2% return as this portfolio recovered from its 2020 drawdown.
+The private equity program returned 45.0%, significantly outperforming its benchmark return of 35.6%.
+Distressed debt returned 21.6%, direct lending returned 13.2% and the real estate program returned 26.5% for the year.
+Having a lower bond exposure during a period of rising interest rates and the outperformance of several asset classes, most notably private equity, direct lending and strategic credit, led to the fund exceeding the benchmark.

-In terms of asset allocation, the TCDRS Board increased both the private equity and distressed debt exposure each by 2%.
-Public US equity exposure increased by 4% with a 3% decrease in developed non-US equity and a 5% decrease in hedge funds.
-REITs increased by 1% with the allocation being shifted from MLPs.
-The fund added several strategic credit managers to increase diversification.
-The fund also committed to new private equity, private real estate, distressed debt and direct lending partnerships in accordance with its annual commitment budgets.
+In terms of asset allocation, the TCDRS Board increased both the private equity and direct lending exposures each by 5%.
+Public equity exposure decreased by 6% with a 3% decrease in strategic credit, a 2% decrease in hedge funds and a 1% decrease in REITs.
+A 2% allocation to cash was added.
+The fund added several strategic credit managers to increase diversification and the fund committed to new private equity, private real estate, distressed debt and direct lending partnerships in accordance with its annual commitment budgets.